AbdElRhman492/To-Do-List/README.md

 ![GitHub forks](https://img.shields.io/github/forks/abdelrhman492/To-Do-List?style=social)

 To Do List : You Can Add Your Tasks <br/>
-Then You Can Mark As Completed Like <del>I have Been Completed</del>
+Then You Can Mark As Completed Like <del>I have Been Completed</del><br/>
+When You Add Task It Auto Saved in localStorage <br/>
+You Also Can Delete One Task Or All Of Them

 ## Demo